-As we look ahead to 2020, we want to suggest a different resolution to the norm.
+As we look ahead to 2021, we want to suggest a different resolution to the norm.

 First of all, let’s introduce ourselves.
 Breaking free from the Chain Gangs, Independent Liverpool is about linking up all those little places that fill life’s little spaces.
 Explore what the city has to offer with us.
 From the lesser-known to the best-kept secret gems that deserve a place in your heart.
 We’re looking beyond the uniform.
 And the uniforms.
 We’re searching for somewhere different, something unique, just like you.
 We’re here to show you there’s more than just One Liverpool and to take you on a unique tour of the city.
-Almost seven years ago this revolution started and despite an increased independent mindset, shopping local has never been such an important resolution.
+Almost eight years ago this revolution started and despite an increased independent mindset, shopping local has never been such an important resolution.

 The easiest part of this whole resolution?
 It’s as easy as drinking a cup of coffee, going for a meal or getting your hair cut.
 We’re not asking you to do anything different, we’re just asking you to do it in different local places.
 Liverpool is a wonderful city.
 It’s full of interesting people with tribal-like pride.
 Supporting our own has always been a mantra to which Liverpool has abided by and thanks to it, the city is full of wonderful places run by incredibly passionate people.
 From illustrators to candle stick makers, from coffee shops to clothes shops, from restaurants to cake makers, from dog groomers to opticians and everything in between, local comes in many weird and wonderful forms just waiting to be discovered.

 For these places to keep opening and for the risk takers to keep taking risks, they need you.
-Support local in 2020.
+Support local in 2021.